deltafish32/ToasterFirmware/docs/hardware_en_US.md

     - ESP32 for ESP-Now reception (additional board required due to lack of RAM)
     - IR Remote (inexpensive method, but not recommended for public events)

-> Note: Boards such as ESP32-C3, ESP32-S2, ESP32-S3 are different from regular ESP32.
+> Note: Boards such as ESP32-C3, ESP32-S2 are different from regular ESP32.
 Please be careful when purchasing!

+> ESP32-S3 will be supported soon.
+Please wait a little longer!

 This is why we recommend a regular ESP32.
 1. It is cheap, easy to obtain, and has a variety of boards.